 - Failure to Stop – Sexual addicts will reach a point where they realize the mess that they are stuck in.
-Most sexual addicts are stuck.
+Most sex addicts are stuck.
 Some try to stop or even reduce the compulsion, but they will fail.
 The intention to stop is real, but the effort comes up short.
 Thus, individuals addicted to sex will fail to stop.

 Sex Addiction Statistics